 In keeping with the provincial health officer's advice to encourage physical distancing, BC Children's Hospital has decreased the number of people on-site at any one time.
 Emergency procedures were made available for children that needed them while non-urgent appointments, tests and procedures were rescheduled.

 To help facilitate these changes, Dr. Kishore Mulpuri is the lead author on a paper offering critical advice on managing childhood orthopedic patients who need treatment during a pandemic.
 Orthopedics involves the prevention, diagnosis and treatment of the musculoskeletal system such as sports injuries, spine diseases, infections, and some cancers.

-The guidelines, published April 2020 in the Journal of the American Academy of Orthopaedic Surgeons, gathers expert opinion and evidence-based recommendations from surgeons in China, Italy and Singapore to help clinicians best care for kids who, for example, have broken a bone during the pandemic.
+The guidelines, published April 2020 in the Journal of the American Academy of Orthopaedic Surgeons, gather expert opinion and evidence-based recommendations from surgeons in China, Italy and Singapore to help clinicians best care for kids who, for example, have broken a bone during the pandemic.

-"Even though people are largely isolated at home due to the pandemic, there will still be a need to conduct surgeries due to incidents at home, such as trampoline injuries." said Dr. Mulpuri.
+"Even though people are largely isolated at home due to the pandemic, there will still be a need to conduct surgeries due to incidents at home, such as trampoline injuries," said Dr. Mulpuri.
 "Around 40 per cent of pediatric injuries requiring hospitalization or emergency department review occur in the home."

 To reduce the risk of infection for patients, the recommendations include:

 - Limiting patient reviews to just the attending surgeon.